wlouer/wlouer/README.md

 ## 👨‍💻 About Me

 Hey there!
-I'm Bill—a power generation industry professional with 20+ years of experience.
+I'm Bill—a power industry professional with 20+ years of experience in power generation.
 These days, I'm diving into **data science, machine learning, and visualization** to uncover insights and make better decisions in power project development and operations.

-🎯 **My Focus Areas:**
+🎯 **My Current Focus Areas:**
 - Time Series Analysis
 - Neural Networks
 - Risk Analysis for Large Power Projects

-Outside of work, I’m always up for a good hike, a bike ride, cheering on Rutgers football, or exploring new corners of the world. 🌍🏔️🚴‍♂️
+Outside of work, I enjoy the outdoors; a hike, a bike ride, the beach or cheer on Rutgers football, basketball, when able, travel to experience some new things and places. 🌍🏔️🚴‍♂️

 ---